Gildas-GH/epi/README.md

 ## 3. Hit subscribe.
 You're all set.
 You can now download and refresh episodes, just like with any other podcast.

-Pease consider making a donation to help keep it up and running.
+If you enjoy this service, please consider making a donation to help keep it up and running.